Twitter reverses policy that blocked disputed Joe Biden story | DW | 16.10.2020

 Both social media platforms insisted they took action out of caution over the accusations made in the article.

-Giuliani has previously spread false information about a discredited theory that accuses Joden of pressuring Ukraine to fire its top prosecutor to benefit a Ukrainian natural gas company that employed his son.
+Giuliani has previously spread false information about a discredited theory that accuses Biden of pressuring Ukraine to fire its top prosecutor to benefit a Ukrainian natural gas company that employed his son.

 Biden has denied all wrongdoing, saying that he did not speak to his son about his business.